 Martin McGraw I (or senior, if you prefer) and wife Margaret – surname unknown as of this writing – were most likely born between 1750 and 1755.
 Why?
-Because their two eldest sons, Anthony and John, were both married in 1799 Greenbrier County.
-At that time, young men didn’t marry until the age of 21 or thereafter.
+Because their two eldest sons, George Anthony and John, were both married in 1799 Greenbrier County.
+At that time, young men in the Virginias didn’t marry until the age of 21 or thereafter.
 Subtract 21 from 1799 and the year of birth is about 1778.
 I’m not saying the two brothers were twins: Anthony was most likely the elder of the two as he appears on the 1796 Greenbrier County Tax List with father Martin making him at least 16 years of age.
 John doesn’t appear on the Tax List until two years later.

 Where did Martin McGraw and Margaret ___ marry?
 In 1850 both John and Martin appear in the census; John in Russell County, Virginia and Martin in Putnam County, (West) Virginia.
 Each gives his birthplace as Pennsylvania.
 Therefore it is likely that IF Martin and Margaret were married in America, they would have married and began having children in the state of Pennsylvania where the eldest two sons were born.